hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/226_our_present_social_problems.md

 husband and wife in such a marriage!" such is the whine going round nowadays.
 But as to the men, the masters of the situation, there is no need of self-denial for them!
 Is there a virtue higher than serving others?
-But the same does not apply to Brâhmins — you others do it!
+But the same does not apply to Brāhmins — you others do it!
 The truth is that in this country parents and relatives can ruthlessly sacrifice the best interests of their children and others for their own selfish ends to save themselves by compromise to society; and the